encode/django-rest-framework/docs/api-guide/generic-views.md

 * `lookup_field` - The model field that should be used to for performing object lookup of individual model instances.
 Defaults to `'pk'`.
 Note that when using hyperlinked APIs you'll need to ensure that *both* the API views *and* the serializer classes set the lookup fields if you need to use a custom value.
 * `lookup_url_kwarg` - The URL keyword argument that should be used for object lookup.
 The URL conf should include a keyword argument corresponding to this value.
 If unset this defaults to using the same value as `lookup_field`.

-**Shortcuts**:

-* `model` - This shortcut may be used instead of setting either (or both) of the `queryset`/`serializer_class` attributes, although using the explicit style is generally preferred.
-If used instead of `serializer_class`, then `DEFAULT_MODEL_SERIALIZER_CLASS` setting will determine the base serializer class.
-Note that `model` is only ever used for generating a default queryset or serializer class - the `queryset` and `serializer_class` attributes are always preferred if provided.

 **Pagination**:

 The following attributes are used to control pagination when used with list views.